- Line 1

 - Gwangmyeong Traditional Market

 Seoul Subway Line 7 spans a wide area extending from Dobongsan Mountain through the south and southwestern parts of Seoul to Gwangmyeong, Gyeonggi-do and Incheon.
-As it covers many different districts in and around Seoul, Line 7 offers a very dynamic trip.
 Travelers can experience the lively energy of traditional markets and modern shopping streets, as well as the mystical ambience of a well-equipped cave.
 People are also invited to enjoy exceptional facilities standing in harmony with the Hangang River, or take a stroll through an urban forest.
-A trip along Line 7 will make you feel as if time is literally flying by.

-- 【 Photo: Dream Forest Visitors Center 】
+- 【 Photo: Dream Forest Moon Reflecting Pond (Credit: Dream Forest) 】

-Dream Forest is considered one of Seoul’s top parks, along with Olympic Park, World Cup Park, and Seoul Forest.
-Designed with diverse themed forest paths, such as bamboo forest and maple tree forest, the park is a perfect place to go for a walk.
+Dream Forest is a huge park that covers six districts in Seoul from Gangbuk-gu to Dobong-gu.
 A detailed map of the park is available in Korean, English, Japanese, and Chinese near the Visitors Center.
-Visitors can drop by there in advance to plan their course around the park.
+Visitors can stop by the center in advance to plan their course around the park.

 Children’s Grand Park